danielsaidi/Sheeeeeeeeet/Readmes/Appearance.md

 ## Action sheet subview appearances

-The `ActionSheet` class has many different subviews:
+The `ActionSheet` class has various subviews, that can be styled with appearance proxy properties.

 * `ActionSheetBackgroundView`
 * `ActionSheetTableView`